nikija/public/content/developers/api/connector.md

 ### Cancel Reservation

 Cancels a reservation.
-Succeeds only if the reservation is cancellable
+Succeeds only if the reservation is cancellable.

 #### Request `[PlatformAddress]/api/connector/v1/reservations/cancel`